 The Marine Litter issue.

 Marine litter is made up of discarded objects that do not occur naturally in the marine and coastal environment.
 Alarmingly, over the past 15 years the amount of marine litter washing up on UK beaches has almost doubled.
-Typical examples of marine litter include waste from beach users, sewage-related debris, medical waste, shipping debris and fishing waste.

 The vast majority of marine litter is plastic, which never truly breaks down.
 Experts suggest plastic left in the environment will be with us in some microscopic form many thousands of years.

-When in the sea, plastics can also adsorb toxic chemicals, becoming increasingly harmful over time, and often entering the food chain when mistaken for food items by fish, seabirds, marine mammals and other organisms.
+When in the sea, plastics can also attract toxic chemicals, becoming increasingly harmful over time, and often entering the food chain when mistaken for food items by fish, seabirds, marine mammals and other organisms.
 Over 100,000 marine mammals and over 1 million seabirds die every year from ingestion of and entanglement in marine litter.